Al's Motors

-Al's Motors is a historic automobile dealership building located in the Ballston neighborhood of Arlington, Virginia.
+Al's Motors is a historic automobile dealership building located in the Ballston neighborhood of Arlington County, Virginia.
 It was built in 1948, and is a two-story masonry building in a high-style Streamline Moderne style.
 There is a one-story service garage with a barrel-vaulted roof.
 The building features rounded corners, a metal-and-glass curtain wall opening onto the automobile showroom, overhanging aluminum cornice, and red string courses mimicking racing stripes along the parapet.
 The property was renovated in 2001-2002 for use as a health club.

 It was listed on the National Register of Historic Places in 2003.